Prohaeresius: Rome

-Prohaeresius also received an honorary praetorian prefecture from the Emperor.
+Prohaeresius also received an honorary praetorian prefecture from the emperor.
 Some of his other notable students were Gregory of Nazianzus and Basil the Great.
 The historian Eunapius was Prohaeresius' favorite student and biographer.
-Eunapius reported that when the Emperor Julian the Apostate banned Christians from holding chairs of education in 362, Prohaeresius was among them.
+Eunapius reported that when the emperor Julian the Apostate banned Christians from holding chairs of education in 362, Prohaeresius was among them.

 Prohaeresius was given a special dispensation.
 Julian the Apostate, a scholarly man who was made emperor against his desire in 361, greatly admired Prohaeresius, and in a letter spoke of his "exuberant and overflowing stream of speech...mighty in discourse, just like Pericles".
 In the hope of winning Prohaeresius to Theurgy, Julian maintained him in a professorial chair, dismissing all others; but Prohaeresius remained loyal to his faith, and voluntarily resigned his lucrative post.

 Otherwise, Eunapius described Prohaeresius in pagan terms by comparing him to famous Greek mythological figures (Geryon and Hermes) and Athenian ruler Peisistratus.
 Overall Eunapius presented his teacher Prohaeresius as an icon of Hellenic holiness.

+Cultural depictions

+Prohaeresius is depicted in a novella by the 19th-century Armenian author Raffi titled Paruyr Haykazn (1884; published in English translation as Prohaeresius).
+In the work, Raffi imagines a meeting between Prohaeresius and the Armenian historian Movses Khorenatsi, contrasting Khorenatsi's contributions to his own nation with Prohaeresius's contributions to a foreign one.
+The 20th-century Armenian writer Moushegh Ishkhan wrote a play with the same premise titled Paruyr Haykazn yev Movses Khorenatsi.